Border Force strikes: How could they affect Christmas travel plans?

 The RMT has also issued an overtime ban for its members across the railway network from 18 December to 2 January.

-Will this affect the time it takes to get a passport renewed?
+Will the UK Border Force strike affect the time it takes to get a passport renewed?

 No. Issuing and renewing passports is the responsibility of a different branch of the Home Office, HM Passport Office.